Mack the Knife (1995 film)

 Mack the Knife, also known as Dr. Mack, is a 1995 Hong Kong comedy-drama film written, produced and directed by Lee Chi-ngai, based on the manga Dr. Kumahige by Buronson and Takumi Nagaysu.
-The film stars Tony Leung, Sean Lau, Alex To, Christy Chung, Andy Hui, Hilary Tsui and Gigi Leung in her debut film role.
+The film stars Tony Leung, Sean Lau, Alex To, Christy Chung, and Gigi Leung in her debut film role.

 Plot

 Dr. Mack Lau is a cynical person on the surface, but he is actually very delicate and has a strong insight of the world.
 He despises the injustice of the health care system and runs his own clinic in a red-light district.
 Indulged in medical science, Mack possess superior medical skills and is passionate in treating underprivileged citizens.
 Among his patients include a brave policeman, Chiu, his neighbor prostitutes and so on.
 Aside from healing his patient's wounds, Mack is also willing to listen to their thoughts and become their friend.
 However, Mack was later framed by his old friend and medical classmate, Roger Law, and must face the crisis of his doctor's license being revoked.